Lil119/Internet-Technologies/src/assets/code_example.md

 These benefits make Next.js particularly useful for building blogs, websites, e-commerce platforms, or any other apps that need to be accessible and performant in a web browser.

-In this tutorial, we’ll build a simple review website to demonstrate the core features of Next.js.
+In this tutorial, we’ll build a simple review website to demonstrate some core features of Next.js.